 Some people think going carb-free is key for dieting, but not all carbs are created equal.
 According to the Mayo Clinic, whole grains are in fact a healthy option because they're higher in fiber and other nutrients.
-You don't have to completely eliminated refined or enriched grains, however.
+You don't have to completely eliminate refined or enriched grains, however.
 Ultimately, it's about balance.

 7Your Metabolism Slows With Age

 You've certainly heard older women bemoan the fact that their metabolism is slowing down and they're gaining weight a little more easily.
 And that's because it's true, their metabolism is actually slowing a bit.
 Registered dietitian and president of the Produce for Better Health Foundation Elizabeth Pivonka told WebMD that as women age, their metabolisms slow, meaning it takes more effort to maintain a healthy weight or lose unwanted extra pounds.
-It's still doable, it just takes a little bit of extra work.
+It's still doable, it just takes extra work.